frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

   <img alt="Frontity in the console" src="../assets/part3img12.png">
 </p>

-Modify the `<Post>` componenet in `post.js` to get the author information and display both it and the post date.
+Let's modify the `<Post>` component in `post.js` to get the author information and display both it and the post date.

 ```jsx
 // File: /packages/my-first-theme/src/components/post.js